Is your yard overgrown with weeds and grass that you want to get rid of permanently? Learn how to get rid of unwanted vegetation once and for all.

 - Heat vinegar in a pan on the stove until it is hot, but not boiling.

-- Add Epsom Salt and stir in with a wisk until it is dissolved.
+- Add salt and stir in with a wisk until it is dissolved.
 Let mixture cool slightly so that it is still warm but cool enough to handle.

 - Add Dawn Dish Soap to your sprayer and slowly pour in the vinegar mixture.